 The PSA Crypto API does not support asymmetric private key objects outside of a key pair.
 To import a private key, the attributes must specify the corresponding key pair type.
 Depending on the key type, either the import format contains the public key data or the implementation will reconstruct the public key from the private key as needed.

-The attributes for the new key.
-This function uses the attributes as psa\generate\key (function)
+psa\generate\key (function)

 Generate a key or key pair.